anoma/namada/documentation/docs/src/user-guide/ledger/customize.md

 This approach allows multiparty transactions to be applied atomically, without any a priority coordination.
 It also gives accounts complete and fine-grained control over how they can be used in transactions in themselves and in relation to other accounts.

-In fact, most of the functionality in the Anoma ledger is being built leveraging the simplicity and flexibility of this account system, from a simple fungible token to more complex accounts that integrate the Inter-blockchain Communication protocol and the Proof of Stake system.
+In fact, most of the functionality in the Namada ledger is being built leveraging the simplicity and flexibility of this account system, from a simple fungible token to more complex accounts that integrate the Inter-blockchain Communication protocol and the Proof of Stake system.

 ## ☑ Validity predicates